N1TSUA-TATHAM-crzywrld/FaultLine/README.md

     This _tool_ is only meant to demonstrate what a would be hacker would maybe use.
     Use according to the law.
 ---
-### 🤝 Contributing
-Fork this repo.
-- **Create a new branch:** git checkout -b feature/awesome-improvement.
-- **Commit your changes:** git commit -m 'Add a cool feature'.
-- **Push to your branch:** git push origin feature/awesome-improvement.
-- **Submit a Pull Request.**
----
-  - **I'm far from a _seasoned_ hacker or an _experienced_ programmer.**
-  - **Any contribution of any form, even if only words are appreciated.**
----
- I'm mainly focused on automating manual enumeration and exploitation.
-This tool automates a bunch of tasks, but my goal is to make FaultLine think and behave/respond more like a human hacker rather than just running tools and spitting out results.
+ I'm mainly focused on automating **_manual_ enumeration and exploitation**.
+Currently this tool automates a bunch of tasks, but my goal is to make FaultLine think and behave/respond more like a human hacker rather than just running tools and spitting out results.

  In other words, my focus is on expanding the manual side of the code.
-That when using this _tool_, you get more than just another mediocore scan with cluttered results that never lead to any type of result.
+So that when using this _tool_, you get more than just another mediocore scan with cluttered results that never lead to any type of result.

-Instead of just listing outputs, it should actually analyze what it finds and adapt—like if it discovers a certain tech stack, it should immediately check for vulnerabilities related to it.
+Instead of just listing outputs, it should actually analyze what it finds and adapt—like if it discovers a certain tech stack.
+It should immediately check for vulnerabilities related to it.
 If it finds an exposed API key, it shouldn’t just save it to a file; it should actually try using it against the API and see what it can access.
+---

-I want FaultLine to act like a real pentester would:
+### **I want FaultLine to act like a real pentester would:**

-  1. Thoroughly map the attack surface, treating every little detail as a potential lead.
+  **1. Thoroughly map the attack surface, treating every little detail as a potential lead.**

-  2. Use recon data for smart exploitation, like chaining an exposed admin panel with a weak password into full access.
+  **2. Use recon data for smart exploitation, like chaining an exposed admin panel with a weak password into full access.**

-  3. Combine manual methods and automation to go deep and find things most automated tools would miss.
+  **3. Combine manual methods and automation to go deep and find things most automated tools would miss.**

 As of right now it's a multi-tool automater with some unique aspects that go along with them.
-Here's everything that I intend to implement,(some already have been).
+Some of the _"unique"_ aspects that I intend to implement,(some already have been).

 **Manual API Testing**
   - Parse JavaScript files for API endpoints & secrets
   - Send crafted API requests to test for IDOR, rate-limit bypass, etc.

 **Fuzzing Based on Findings**
   - Adjust wordlists based on discovered tech
-  - Focus on paths likely to contain juicy info (e.g., `/admin`, `/wp-json/`) **Using Recon Data to Guide Attacks**
+  - Focus on paths likely to contain juicy info (e.g., `/admin`, `/wp-json/`)

+**Using Recon Data to Guide Attacks**
   - Extract leaked credentials, API keys, or tokens
   - Test against discovered endpoints in real-time